Severe Acute Respiratory Syndrome (SARS)

-After exposure to SARS, the incubation period is 2-10 days.
+After exposure to SARS, the incubation period is two to 10 days.

-Individuals suspected of having SARS should avoid contact with others, including staying home from work, school or daycare, during their illness and for ten days after their symptoms have disappeared.
+Individuals suspected of having SARS should avoid contact with others, including staying home from work, school or day care, during their illness and for 10 days after their symptoms have disappeared.

 Only those who have signs and symptoms consistent with SARS need to be restricted from normal activities.